Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You set up two 1/4-wave verticals 1/2 wavelength apart and feed them 180 degrees out of phase.
 The antennas cancel in the broadside direction and reinforce along the axis, creating a figure-eight pattern with lobes along the line between the antennas.
 This is an end-fire array pattern.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Antenna array, 180 degrees out of phase, Figure-eight pattern, End-fire array
+Antenna array 180 degrees out of phase Figure-eight pattern End-fire array

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.